-A concept in HAE that determines whether a resource should migrate to another node or stay on the node on which it is currently running.
+An HA concept that determines whether a resource should migrate to another node or stay on the node on which it is currently running.

 serverdir directory

 A directory dedicated to holding OpenVault's database and logs within a highly available filesystem in the DMF resource group.